 All things being equal, you can day trade in any type of investment account, including in an IRA.
 However, government and regulatory agencies set parameters around day trading activity in general.
-These rules and guidelines directly impact your ability to day trade stocks, options and other types of securities.
-Failure to comply can lead to account restrictions.
+These rules and guidelines directly impact your ability to day trade stocks, options and other types of securities, and failure to comply can lead to account restrictions.
 Because you cannot borrow funds using margin in an IRA, additional special circumstances apply.

-If your account balance drops below $25,000 once your brokerage has labeled you a pattern day trader, you will not be able to day trade until you reestablish that minimum balance.
+If you are a day trader and your account balance drops below $25,000 once your brokerage has labeled you a pattern day trader, you will not be able to day trade until you reestablish that minimum balance.
 You will need to deposit cash, transfer holdings from another account or hope that any securities you hold in your account increase in value to achieve the $25,000 balance and lift the day trading restriction.

 If you day trade, you probably do it in a margin account, where you can borrow funds to trade on from your brokerage, using eligible holdings in your account as collateral.
 This prevents you from committing settlement violations in your account.
 Generally, you commit a settlement violation when you sell a security prior to paying for it.

 In a nutshell, when you purchase a stock, for instance, the funds you used to make that purchase settle three days after the trade.
 If you sell that stock before the funds have settled, you have committed a settlement violation known as free-riding.
 These violations can lead to trading restrictions on your account.

 Margin accounts, generally speaking, eliminate most types of settlement violations, but you cannot trade on margin in an IRA.
 Some brokerages, however, offer special types of IRA accounts to get around that problem.
 These special limited margin IRA accounts enable day trading in an IRA and avoiding free-riding violations; however, you cannot short or carry a debit balance.